Frequently Asked Questions About HISA’S Rules

 The Designated Owner must change the name of the trainer (Responsible Person) in the HISA system.

-The trainer remains the Responsible Person for the horse, and is required to obtain the medical records or ensure the Attending Veterinarian obtains the medical records related to the elective or emergency care.
+The trainer remains the Responsible Person for the horse and is required to obtain the treatment records or ensure the Attending Veterinarian submits the treatment records related to the elective or emergency care.

 The Designated Owner can go into his or her account and “take back” the horse by becoming the trainer.
 The former trainer will not be able to prevent the owner from designating himself or herself as the trainer.